OpenWIS/openwis-documentation/_minutes/2018-01-11-OpenWIS-Technical-Committee-2018-Jan.md

         28. GT - Once Mouktar's LDSH is registered, other Mouktar data sets can be automatically published by Omar's RDSH.
         29. GT - The AWISC is where the authoritative datasets are registered.
 So if Mouktar is a partner of WMO he will be registered here so that Users can find the official data for Djibouti etc.
         30. GT - Mouktar will put a token into his LDSH and then every dataset that Mouktar publishes is registered within the AWISC in order to be searched for.
 So, the AWISC will show Mouktar's datasets in the search results, along with the metadata Mouktar provided.
 So, Users can get a lot of useful information about the data to help them decide whether they want to subscribe to it.
-        31. GT - At the AWISC, Users who understand WMO codes can use them to do intelligent searching.
+        31. GT - At the AWISC, users who understand WMO codes can use them to do intelligent searching.
 There is not just one vocabulary of WMO codes, but many different ones for different weather types.
 This intelligent searching would be done here through the advanced search interface.
         32. GT - And here we have the setting page, where you can see the contact info etc.
         33. GT - This is the page where the queues are managed.
 There are queue statistics and graphs of the traffic.
         34. SO - Do we envision using static queues for the messages?